oysteijo/simd_neuralnet/examples/README.md

 evaluation.
 As you create the optimizer with `optimizer_new()`, you also pass in the metrics that will be used in the evaluation loop.
-In the above example, we've passed in the binary_crossentropy metric and the binary accuracy. ´n_metrics´ will therfore be 2 in this case.
-We will evaluate for both the train partition and the test partition so the result parameter to the optimizer must have space for four float values.
+In the above example, we've passed in the binary_crossentropy metric and the binary accuracy. `optimizer_get_n_metrics()` will therfore return 2 in this case.
+We will evaluate for both the train partition and the test partition so the result array parameter to the optimizer must have twice the size, four float values.

-(Discuss)
+The four `printf()` lines prints out the result values.

+The pre-implemented optimizers adds a lot of features compared to the manual implementation seen in `example_03.c`.
+First of all the pre-implemented optimizers can do mini batches.
+The mini batches are even multithreaded, so they will be considerable faster than the manual implementation.
+I addition, most of the pre-implemented optimizers can do momentum updates to the parametars.
+You should much rather use an pre-implemented optimizer than running your own loop like `example_01.c`.
+If you need a need a special update rule, you should rather code it to the template in `optimizer.h`.

 ## Other examples

 (Work in progress)